How would you rate the impact of your employee recognition program?

 You can gain valuable insights into who is being recognized most frequently, and what they're being recognized for.
 It's also easy to see the relationships between the money you're spending on employee recognition, and its direct results.

-The information provided through Bonusly insights can tell you a lot about the effectiveness of your employee recognition program and help you to make proactive decisions to improve it.
+The information provided by Bonusly Analytics can tell you a lot about the effectiveness of your employee recognition program and help you to make proactive decisions to improve it.

 Want to learn more about employee recognition and company culture?
-Check out our latest resource:
+Check out this resource: